The Lochgilphead Front Green is an important public space within the heart of Lochgilphead.

 Following public consultations throughout 2019, we listened to feedback and are working with the local community to deliver the following priorities:

 - A new public square where community events can take place constructed from the same local stone as the resurfacing to Argyll Street

 - Drainage to help surface water drain away and ease the impact of flooding

-- Landscaping which will retain the majority of the site as natural grass, retain the avenue of trees along Poltalloch Street by retaining healthy trees and replacing damaged trees with a more salt tolerant species and include additional trees and shrubs
+- Landscaping which will retain the majority of the site as natural grass; retain the avenue of trees along Poltalloch Street by keeping healthy trees and replacing damaged trees with a more salt tolerant species; and include additional tree and shrub planting

 - More seating including an approximately 200m long seating wall running parallel to the seawall